• Menu

 Butchart Gardens

-Located in Brentwood Bay, approximately 22 km (13.5 miles) North of Downtown Victoria, Butchart Gardens is a breathtaking 55-acre garden that offers a peaceful respite for visitors of all ages.
+Located in Brentwood Bay, approximately 22 km north of Downtown Victoria, Butchart Gardens is a breathtaking 55-acre botanical garden that offers a peaceful respite for visitors of all ages.

-This magical world of beauty and serenity contains a stunning oasis that is home to a collection of lush gardens and breathtaking floral displays.
+This magical world of beauty and serenity contains a stunning oasis, home to a collection of lush gardens and breathtaking floral displays.

 ⛴️ Coming in from Vancouver?
 Don’t forget to check out our guide on how to get to Victoria from Vancouver.